 For non-EU investors, starting a business in Netherlands and obtain a residency visa through business immigration is a possibility.

-Why starting a business in the Netherlands is a good opportunity for your company
+Why Dutch Company Formation is a good opportunity for your business

 The Netherlands and company formation: what type of company should you choose?

-The Dutch BV (limited company) is the most popular type of company in the Netherlands for foreign investors.
+The Dutch BV (limited company) is the most chosen type for company formation Netherlands by foreign investors.
 The Dutch limited company can be registered with a minimum share capital of 1 EUR, according to corporate law.
 A Dutch BV is deemed tax resident by law in the Netherlands.

 Required documentation for the formation will consist of a legalized and apostilled copy of valid identification and proof of address.
 A power of attorney is required to be signed by a notary for remote incorporation.
 But: it is not necessary to travel to Holland to do this.
 The shareholders can authorize us to take care of the necessary filings on their behalf.

-A personal visit is not required for starting a business in the Netherlands, and the procedure can be completed from abroad.
-We can also open a bank account remotely.
-With certain banks, the director has to be present to open a bank account.
+A personal visit is not required to incorporate a Netherlands company, the formation procedure can be completed from abroad.
+We can also assisting with remote bank account applications.
+With certain banks, the director has to be present to apply for a bank account.